-The signal-theft implementation would be vastly preferable on Pentium-4 systems, given their slow atomic instructions, but the old 80386-based Sequent Symmetry systems would do much better with the shorter path length of the atomic implementation.
+Figure 4.28: Signal-Theft Limit Counter Initialization Functions systems would do much better with the shorter path length of the atomic implementation.
+However, this increased update-side performance comes at the prices of higher read-side overhead: Those POSIX signals are not free.
 If ultimate performance is of the essence, you will need to measure them both on the system that your application is to be deployed on.